andrasna/gatsby-theme-andras/content/blog/understanding-promise-objects/index.md

 // example 11

 function executor(fulfill, reject) {
+  // Finished computing, but something went wrong.

-  reject(new Error('My error message.')) // Usually an Error object is passed }
+  // Usually an Error object is passed: reject(new Error('My error message.'))
+}

 const myPromise = new Promise(executor)

+console.log(myPromise)
-console.log(myPromise) // state: "rejected", result: error object
+// state: "rejected", result: error object
 ```

-Note: we may replace "fulfill" and "reject" with any name we want.
+*Note: we may replace "fulfill" and "reject" with any name we want.*

 <a id="how-to-use-promises"></a>
 ## How to use promises